 Perito Moreno boat tours are probably as touristy as it gets – picture a guide almost robotically giving facts about the glacier to a less than interested audience, a photographer on board ready to snap photos of passengers with the glacier in the background, for a hefty fee, and so on.
 But honestly, the view is so beautiful that it is worth putting up with everything.

-If you are after a more adventurous experience and aren’t bothered by the cold, you can even go on a Perito Moreno Glacier kayak experience.
+If you are after a more adventurous experience and aren’t bothered by the cold, you can even go on a Perito Moreno kayak experience.

-Hiking tours of Perito Moreno Glacier
+Perito Moreno Glacier Hike

-I didn’t go on an ice trek of Perito Moreno Glacier on my first trip to Argentina, but I did last time I visited and I am glad, as it actually was a lot of fun.
+I didn’t go on an ice trek of Perito Moreno on my first trip to Argentina, but I did last time I visited and I am glad, as it actually was a lot of fun.
 It hardly is a private experience, with several people on the tour.
 But it’s fun, and you’ll be so concentrated on walking with the crampons and on admiring the glacier that you’ll hardly realize there are others around.

-The Perito Moreno Glacier trekking tour usually start from the southern banks of the lake, where you’ll take a 20 minutes boat ride to the base camp – that’s in an of itself a treat, as you’ll get very close to the glacier, for incredible photos.
+The Perito Moreno mini trekking tour usually start from the southern banks of the lake, where you’ll take a 20 minutes boat ride to the base camp – that’s in an of itself a treat, as you’ll get very close to the glacier, for incredible photos.

-The trek lasts around 90 minutes (unless you go on the Big Ice, which goes on for several hours).
-It is a very easy walk during which you’ll see the many cracks, the small caves and you’ll even have a chance to taste the freezing cold but delicious glacier water.
+The mini trekking lasts around 90 minutes (unless you go on the Big Ice, which goes on for several hours).
+It is a very easy walk during which you’ll see the many cracks, seracs, the small caves and you’ll even have a chance to taste the freezing cold but delicious glacier water.
 At the end of the tour, you’ll be offered a whiskey on the (Perito Moreno Glacier) rocks.

 What to wear for your Perito Moreno Glacier tour